miguellavalle/neutron-perf/README.md

 Run `enos deploy`

 NB: the configuration is set to use an external persistent registry.
-You can start on the host machine :
+You can start one on the host machine :

 ```
 docker run -e "REGISTRY_PROXY_REMOTEURL=https://registry-1.docker.io" -p 0.0.0.0:4000:5000 --name registry -ti registry:2